geoo89/kidchameleon-tiledextension/README.md

 To resize a map, use _Map -> Resize Map_.
 Note that the width should be a multiple of 20 and the height a multiple of 14.
-To change the theme of a map select _Map -> Map Properties_.
+To change the theme of a map select _Map -> Map Properties_ and modify the corresponding custom properties.
+The theme change only takes effect after closing and reopening the map.
 Note that size and theme changes also implicity affect the corresponding background map.

 # Background editing